-In a few words The tiny islands of Trinidad & Tobago are home to picture-perfect beaches, lush tropical jungles, and lively cities.
+The tiny islands of Trinidad and Tobago are home to picture-perfect beaches, lush tropical jungles, and lively cities.
 The home of both calypso and the limbo, the sound of steel-pan drums carries through the hot and humid air while travellers from all over the world relax and enjoy the Caribbean paradise.

-First inhabited by Arawak and Carbi people from South America and discovered by Christopher Columbus, Trinidad & Tobago are the two southernmost islands in the Caribbean.
-The islands were passed around by colonialists who built cocoa plantations and imported immigrant labour from Africa, Europe and India, whose descendents make up the diverse population in Trinidad & Tobago today.
+First inhabited by Arawak and Carbi people from South America, and later introduced to the Western world by Christopher Columbus, Trinidad and Tobago are the southernmost islands of the Caribbean.
+The islands were passed around by colonialists who built cocoa plantations and imported immigrant labour from Africa, Europe, and India; their descendents make up the diverse population in Trinidad and Tobago today.

-Two days are said to be sufficient to take in the sights (and shops) of the cities, but an eternity isn't long enough to enjoy the blissful relaxation of the seaside resorts in Trinidad & Tobago.
-Active pursuits like scuba diving, snorkelling, sailing, hiking, golf and bird-watching are popular, as are less strenuous activities such as lazing in a hammock or sunning on the beach.
+Two days are said to be sufficient to take in the sights and shops of the cities, but an eternity isn't long enough to enjoy the blissful relaxation of the beaches in Trinidad and Tobago.
+Active pursuits like scuba diving, snorkelling, sailing, hiking, golf, and bird watching are popular, as are less strenuous activities such as lazing in a hammock or sunning on the beach.

-A holiday in Trinidad & Tobago is a great way to soak up sun and culture in the Caribbean, and perfect for escaping the winter blues of the Northern Hemisphere's coldest months.
+A holiday in Trinidad and Tobago is a great way to soak up sun and culture in the Caribbean, and perfect for escaping the winter blues of the Northern Hemisphere's coldest months.